-It’s been a planet drawing week at my school, thanks to recent eclipse.
-It provided the perfect subject matter for a new metallic marker project.
+It was planet drawing week at my school, thanks to a recent eclipse.
+It provided the perfect theme for a new metallic marker project.

 If you’ve never tried metallic markers before, they make drawing pretty mesmerizing, and are not that terribly expensive.
 I’ve yet to see a student that isn’t excited by the look they create.
 The silver marker also ends up looking a lot like a white paint marker, without them mess and much higher expense.

 Have some students that don’t seem to be interested in any kind of drawing?
 Try this paper and marker combination out and you may see a change.